MarcelSimader/ViT/README.md

 ## How to Contribute

-I have no idea to be honest.
+I have no idea to be honest, but you are welcome to.
+Just try to follow sensible style for the VimScript and open a feature branch -- or submit a Pull Request.

 ## Other Notes